pettirojo/betterdays/README.md

 # betterdays
-a git hub repository for my cloud computing assignment it contains the unit's notes
+A git hub repository for my cloud computing assignment it contains the unit's notes